adithyarg/samsung-riscv/README.md

 The VSD Squadron Mini collects data from sensors, including a Voltage Sensor (25V), ACS712 Current Sensor, and DHT22 Temperature Sensor.
 It processes the data and transmits it via UART to an ESP32, which hosts a local web server for real-time visualization of energy parameters.
 The web dashboard displays live voltage, current, power, temperature, and energy consumption, along with a remote control option for the motor.

-The relay module, controlled by the VSD Squadron, ensures automatic motor shutdown if the temperature exceeds a predefined threshold, preventing overheating and protecting the system.
+The relay module, controlled by the VSD Squadron.
 This project integrates hardware and software to demonstrate practical embedded system applications in energy management, automation, and IoT using RISC-V microcontrollers.

 ### **Components Required**
 * VSD Squadron Mini CH32V003X – RISC-V-based SoC development kit for processing and control